German advisers say euro zone exit should not be taboo

-BERLIN The German government's panel of independent economic advisers favours creating an insolvency mechanism for euro zone states and says countries should be able to leave the single currency as a last resort.
+BERLIN The German government's panel of independent economic advisers favors creating an insolvency mechanism for euro zone states and says countries should be able to leave the single currency as a last resort.

 The Greek crisis has called into question the future of the euro.
 Wrangling over a third bailout for the heavily indebted country almost sending Athens crashing out of the euro zone.